 The U.S. Government has formally notified the Director General of the IAEA of its political commitment for the current Code of Conduct.
 Although the Code of Conduct does not have the stature of an international treaty, and its provisions are non-binding on IAEA member States, the U.S. Government has endorsed the Code of Conduct and is working toward implementation of its various provisions.
-The Commission is conducting this rulemaking to reflect those Code of Conduct recommendations that are consistent with NRC's responsibilities under the Atomic Energy Act.
+The Commission is conducting this rulemaking to reflect those Code of Conduct recommendations that are consistent with NRC's responsibilities under the Atomic Energy Act, including the promotion of the common defense and security.